cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 are complex.

 A primary requirement of a DSMS is to provide a way to unblock otherwise blocking operators such as aggregation and join.
-In Tigon, unblocking is generally accomplished by defining a window on the data stream on which the query evaluation will occur at any moment in time.
-Tigon uses tumbling windows, which are more suitable for network analysis applications.
+In TigonSQL, unblocking is generally accomplished by defining a window on the data stream on which the query evaluation will occur at any moment in time.
+TigonSQL uses tumbling windows, which are more suitable for network analysis applications.

 Unblocking is accomplished by limiting the scope of output tuples that an input tuple can affect using a timestamp mechanism.
-To implement this mechanism, Tigon requires that some fields of the input data streams be identified as behaving like timestamps.
+To implement this mechanism, TigonSQL requires that some fields of the input data streams be identified as behaving like timestamps.
 The locality of input tuples is determined by analyzing how the query references the timestamp fields.
 In the following sections we describe all the basic types of streaming queries in